 Feelings of depression from having cancer, having all or part of your vulva removed or radiated, or fatigue from other treatments can have a negative impact on your sexual desires.
+Some women may experience negative body image after radical vulvectomy.
 After radiation therapy, a woman might find that her vulva has changed and her vagina is narrower and less flexible.
-Sexual intercourse may be difficult because the vulvar skin in the treated area can be sensitive.
+Sexual intercourse may be difficult or painful because the vulvar skin in the treated area can be sensitive.

 Here are some ways to cope so that you can better focus on your physical recovery:

 Radiation treatment of the vulvar skin may produce a reaction similar to sunburn.
 Chemotherapy applied as an ointment may also irritate skin.
 Ask your radiation oncologist or radiation oncology nurse about a skin cream to provide relief.

 If your doctor removes lymph nodes from your groin, you may have swelling in your legs or vulva.
 This is more likely if you also have radiation therapy to this area.
 Swelling may occur right after surgery, or it may happen later.
 It is caused when excess lymph collects in tissue.
 Swelling can also lead to pain and fatigue.

 To reduce your risk of swelling or to reduce swelling, take these actions:

 Watch for signs of infection, such as redness, pain, heat, swelling, and fever.
 Call the doctor immediately if any of these signs or symptoms appears.

 To avoid injury and infection in your legs, take these precautions:

 You may have mild problems with concentration and memory during and after treatment.
 Fatigue and stress can make it worse.
 Taking these actions may help: